-Scenario Name UC2_4: Spectrum usage monitoring and SLA control Rationale/ Once smart contracts are in place and the infrastructure is configured, the monitoring objective system sends reports of the usage to the 5GZORRO platform.
+Scenario Name UC2_4: Spectrum usage monitoring and SLA control Rationale/ objective Once smart contracts are in place and the infrastructure is configured, the monitoring system sends reports of the usage to the 5GZORRO platform.
 If an SLA is not met as per definition in the smart contracts an alert is triggered.

-Storyboard Internal monitoring or external monitoring system gathers information about radio usage.
+Storyboard • Internal monitoring or external monitoring system gathers information about radio usage.
 The information is passed to the 5GZORRO platform that checks if there are any inconsistencies between the SLAs defined in the smart contracts and the actual usage.
 If any inconsistency is found, the 5GZORRO platform triggers an alert that is fed back to the smart contract and may trigger further actions (e.g. sanctions).
-Stakeholders involved Industry Verticals / MNO / Municipalities Pre-conditions Smart contract(s) are defining a certain usage of the spectrum Monitoring system needs to be able to capture the key parameters of spectrum usage If any external monitoring is applied and/or external inputs are introduced to the smart contracts Procedure/ workflow The 5GZORRO monitoring elements gather information of spectrum usage.
+Stakeholders involved Industry Verticals / MNO / Municipalities Pre-conditions Smart contract(s) are defining a certain usage of the spectrum Monitoring system needs to be able to capture the key parameters of spectrum usage If any external monitoring is applied and/or external inputs are introduced to the smart contracts Procedure/ workflow • The 5GZOBBO monitoring elements gather information of spectrum usage.
 The information is passed to the 5GZORRO platform.
-The usage of the spectrum is compared to the existing smart contracts and fed back to them.
-If an irregularity is detected, an action is triggered (sanction/notification/etc.).
-SLA Monitoring Reports of real radio usage Monitoring: Spectokens vs. actual usage Not compliant Trigger alert or pass info(notifcation) Set up / modify Smart Contract Dracles RAN Controllers Enforce right spectrum usage and shares Envisioned Monitoring and onforcement autom (intermel) architectural functionality Monitoring and enforcement system (internal) Oracles as "Gateways" into smart contracts KPIs SLAs determined in a smart contract are respected: SLA breach is noticed within 2 minutes Monitoring system provides status reports at least every 15 seconds
+The usage of the spectrum is compared to the existing smart contracts and fed back to them. • If an irregularity is detected, an action is triggered (sanction/notification/etc.).
+Reports of real radio usage Radio Monitoring Dracles Envisioned Monitoring and enforcement system (internal) architectural functionality Oracles as "Gateways" into smart contracts KPIs • SLAs determined in a smart contract are respected: SLA breach is noticed within 2 minutes Monitoring system provides status reports at least every 15 seconds

-Benefits Feedback from monitoring system allows to keep track in real time of the of 5GZORRO spectrum usage. approach SLA violations are detected immediately and can trigger reactions that affect the active smart contracts
+Benefits of 5GZORRO approach Feedback from monitoring system allows to keep track in real time of the spectrum usage.
+SLA violations are detected immediately and can trigger reactions that affect the active smart contracts Table 4-10 Spectrum usage monitoring and SLA control